GabeScott/standard-works-vault/General Conference/2006 October - A Defense and a Refuge.md

 Those faithful Brethren were not free, and we are not free, to alter the standards or to ignore them.
 We must live by them.

 It is not a cure or a comfort to simply say they do not matter.
-We all know they do matter, for all mankind is “instructed sufficiently that they know good from evil” (2 Nephi 2:5).
+We all know they do matter, for all mankind is “instructed sufficiently that they know good from evil” ([[2 Nephi 2.5|2 Nephi 2:5]]).

 If we are doing the best we can, we should not become discouraged.
 When we fall short, as we do, or stumble, which we might, there is always the remedy of repentance and forgiveness.

 We are to teach our children the moral standard to avoid every kind of immorality.
-The precious powers within their mortal bodies “are to be employed only between man and woman, lawfully wedded as husband and wife.”
-We must be completely faithful in marriage.
+The precious powers within their mortal bodies “are to be employed only between man and woman, lawfully wedded as husband and wife.”[^2] We must be completely faithful in marriage.

 We are to keep the law of tithing.
 We attend to our responsibilities in the Church.
 We gather each week for sacrament meeting to renew the covenants and earn the promises in those simple and sacred prayers over the bread and water.
 We are to honor the priesthood and be obedient to the covenants and ordinances.

-Those Brethren on Ensign Peak knew that they were to live ordinary lives and keep the image of Christ engraven in their countenances (see Alma 5:14).
+Those Brethren on Ensign Peak knew that they were to live ordinary lives and keep the image of Christ engraven in their countenances (see [[Alma 5.14|Alma 5:14]]).

 They understood that the stakes were to be a defense and a refuge, but at that time there was not one stake on the earth.
 They knew their mission was to establish stakes of Zion in every nation of the earth.